-Clinical evidence of effectiveness device-related comprise may investigations conducted domestically or other countries.
+Clinical evidence effectiveness of may comprise device-related investigations conducted domestically or other countries.
 It may be derived from relevant publications in a peer-reviewed scientific literature.
 The documented evidence submitted should include the objectives, methodology and results presented in context, clearly and meaningfully.
 The conclusions on the outcome of the clinical studies should be preceded by a discussion in context with the published literature.